riverlane/QStone/docs/source/advanced.rst

 Analysis
 ~~~~~~~~

-From this first run, running the profiler could already highlight some interesting aspects of the HPC/Quantum system.
+Running the profiler could highlight some interesting aspects of the HPC/Quantum system.
 To run the profiler execute:

 .. code-block:: bash